-As, Alanine is neutral and simplest amino acids among all the 20 amino acids therefore it is used as ligand to predict the binding site in the riboswitch during blind docking.
-Appropriate binding sites are identified on the basis of lowest binding energy in the range of -5 to -15 Kcal / Mol.
+As Alanine is neutral and simplest amino acids among all the 20 amino acids; therefore it is used as a ligand to predict the binding site in the riboswitch during blind docking.
+Appropriate binding sites are identified based on lowest binding energy in the range of -5 to -15 Kcal / Mol.
 The identified binding residue present in the riboswitch is further utilized for focused docking.
-Whole structure of Cereus Riboswitch and Alanine is covered by the grid using coordinate values as given in Table 1.
-Alanine will bind to particular binding site and gives some energy shown in Table 2.
+The whole structure of Cereus Riboswitch and Alanine is covered by the grid using coordinate values as given in Table 1.
+Alanine will bind to a particular binding site and gives some energy shown in Table 2.

 TABLE 2: BLIND DOCKING RESULT OF CEREUS RIBOSWITCH

 FIG. 3: BINDING CONFORMATION OF THE LIGAND WITHIN THE ACTIVE BINDING BINDING SITE OF THE CEREUS RIBOSWITCH

 Focused Docking (FD) for Identification of Ligand: For focusing the specific ligand binding site, focused grid box covering ligand as well as prepared binding residue.
 20 different amino acid and 11 different cofactor or metabolites are using to perform focused docking which is involved in direct binding at 5 UTR of different riboswitches.
 The coordinates of the grid box used in focused docking of the riboswitch are given below.

 TABLE 3: THE COORDINATES OF GRID BOX USED IN FOCUSED DOCKING